 Tuesday, November 19, 2024

-The Sinister Secret of Zenopus' Tower – Part 1
+The Sinister Secret of Zenopus' Tower – Part 1: The Manor House

 I started running a 5e campaign for my girlfriend and three of our friends who were interested in trying out D&D. I was already pretty disenchanted with 5e and planned to run Basic D&D for them, but then two of them purchased the 5e Players Handbook before I could establish my intention.
 Since I was already running a 5e campaign online and knew the ruleset well, I just started up a 5e tabletop campaign for them.